mozilla-mobile/firefox-tv/README.md

 * pocket_key

 ##### ADM API key
 To use ADM in debug builds, there must be a `<project-dir>/app/src/main/assets/api_key.txt` file that contains the api key.
 It is necessary that it is in the project's assets folder.
 Amazon will automatically provide an API key for production builds.
-See [ADM integration doc][adm] for more info.
+See [ADM integration doc][adm] for more details.
+If you're on the core team, we share debug keys: ask another developer for access.

 ## License